"""

 Args:

-prior_dist: NumPyro distribution class for the coefficients.
+coef_dist: NumPyro distribution class for the coefficient prior.

-prior_kwargs: Parameters to initialize the prior distribution.
+coef_kwargs: Parameters for the prior distribution.

 """